FEATURES

 The Liberal Democrats are expected to do well in unitary Cornwall, currently run by a Conservative and Independent Conservative-aligned minority which won a majority in 2021 but has since shrunk.

-They are projected to emerge as the largest party after the elections, to lead Cornwall Council, which would give them a broad democratic mandate across the peninsula just as the local government reorganisation process gets properly under way.
+They are projected to emerge as the largest party after the elections, perhaps to lead Cornwall Council, giving them a broad democratic mandate across the peninsula just as the local government reorganisation process gets properly under way.

 Exeter Labour has only managed a single web page with the names and photos of each while Exeter Conservatives have published little more about their candidates on their website than a group photo that doesn’t say who is who.

 Exeter Labour is defending seven of the city’s nine county council seats.
-At the 2021 county elections it lost vote share in seven: the exceptions were Conservative-held Duryard & Pennsylvania and Pinhoe & Mincinglake.
+At the 2021 county elections it lost vote share in all but two: the exceptions were Conservative-held Duryard & Pennsylvania and Pinhoe & Mincinglake.

 Exeter Green Party, in contrast, won the largest increase in vote share in every division in Exeter except Wonford & St Loye’s.
 In St David’s & Haven Banks it dramatically closed the gap on Labour with a vote share increase of more than 19%.

-To the surprise of many, Andrew Leadbetter, who is the county cabinet member with responsibility for its failing SEND children’s services, is standing again in Wearside & Topsham at this year’s elections after 28 years at County Hall.
+To the surprise of many, Andrew Leadbetter, who was county cabinet member with responsibility for its failing SEND children’s services until the portfolio was passed to Lois Samuel in September 2023, is standing again in Wearside & Topsham at this year’s elections after 28 years at County Hall.

 Carol Whitton, Labour county council group leader, will be hoping that her party’s run of victories in the city council Topsham ward, which began with paper candidate Josh Ellis-Jones’ surprise win in 2022, will combine with enough voters deserting the Conservatives for the 48% vote share Andrew Leadbetter received in 2021 to melt away in her favour.